httpwg/wg-materials/ietf103/minutes.md

 Chris: Registry with extra data is better than more registries.

-MT: What's the argument for doing this at all rather than relying on definisions of header fields?
+MT: What's the argument for doing this at all rather than relying on definitions of header fields?

 Mark: Registry collects the knowledge in one place.
 Could we create extra column in header registry?